Thriller jacket

-The Thriller jacket is the red jacket worn by Michael Jackson in the 1983 "Thriller" music video.
+The Thriller jacket is the red jacket worn by Michael Jackson in the music video for his 1983 hit "Thriller".
 Designed by Deborah Nadoolman Landis, the candy-apple-red jacket featured black stripes and raised shoulders forming an inverted triangle.
 The jacket became the "hottest outerwear fad of the mid-1980s" and was widely emulated.
 Because counterfeit copies of the jacket could sell at over $500, in 1984 Jackson filed a lawsuit in New York City to prevent unauthorized copies of the jacket and his other merchandise.

-On 27 June 2011, the jacket sold for $1.8 million at Julien's Auctions.
+On 27 June 2011, the jacket sold for $1.8 million at Julien's Auctions, making it one of the most valuable clothing sold at auction by a celebrity.
 The buyer, Milton Verret, described the jacket as "the greatest piece of rock and roll memorabilia in history".
 The proceeds from the jacket were donated to the Shambala Animal Kingdom, where Jackson's Bengal tigers were housed when he left Neverland Ranch in 2006.

 Design

 The jacket was designed by Deborah Nadoolman Landis.
 She had also designed Indiana Jones' jacket in Raiders of the Lost Ark, among other things.
-The red jacket was noted for its V shaped black stripes, the unusual style of the front buttons, and the angular, rigid shoulders protruding out over the tops of the arms.
+The red jacket was noted for its V-shaped black stripes, the unusual style of the front buttons, and the angular, rigid shoulders protruding out over the tops of the arms.
 Landis stated that she specifically designed the jacket to help Jackson appear more "virile".

 Fashion designer Zaldy was responsible for a redesigned version of the jacket for the cancelled This Is It concerts.
 It had an imitation of blood on its shoulders, and on the inside a stamp resembling the feline beast Jackson turns into in the video.